 - Evaluate the relevance and appropriateness of the current mobility criteria (‘M’), and, if necessary, make recommendations for parameters/methods to assess hydraulic transport potential to water sources and consider development of a tiered testing approach.

 - Evaluate the appropriateness of the additional T criteria in the PMT concept, in light of the existing ones within the PBT concept, and its relevance to a risk assessment approach.

 The outcome of the work will be an ECETOC Technical Report and/or published article.

-It is foreseen that the Task Force will complete its work within 12 months
+A Kick-off meeting for the Task Force took place at ECETOC on 18th January 2019, and it is foreseen that the Task Force will complete its work within approximately 12 months.